 - They use numbers because people like to read lists;

-- They use positive and negative emotion because people can identify with that;
+- Use positive and negative emotion because people can identify with that;

-- They use questions because people would like to see answers.
+- And use questions because people would like to see answers.

 These are the three traits of click-bait headlines you can include in a title without actually creating a click-bait headline.
 You’re skipping the sensationalism, embellishment, and misleadingness of regular click-bait headlines.